 Perhaps most importantly, today's grammar AI understands what you're trying to communicate and ensures that its corrections preserve your original intent.

 "It's almost spooky how well it gets what I'm trying to say," comments Taylor Reynolds, a marketing copywriter.
-"I've had it suggest rewording a sentence in exactly the way I was thinking but couldn't quite formulate."
+"I've had it suggest rewording a sentence in exactly the way I was thinking but couldn't quite formulate.
+The 2026 models seem to read my mind sometimes."

 One of my favorite developments in grammar AI is how it learns your personal style.
 Nobody wants to sound like a robot or like someone else entirely—we all have our own voice when we write.